bwCloud/ansible-template/README.md

 # Setup for OpenStack instance deployment via Ansible

+Let's use this Ansible setup to demonstrate, how to customize a bwCloud instance.

 ## Requirements

-* A created, running and accessible VM in the bwCloud, e. g. `vm01`.
+- A created, running and accessible VM in the bwCloud, e. g. `vm01`.
   The image of this machine is a 'Debian' version.
   Assume the private SSH-Keyfile is `~/.ssh/my_key`.
-* A local installation of [Ansible](https://docs.ansible.com/ansible/latest/getting_started/index.html).
+- A local installation of [Ansible](https://docs.ansible.com/ansible/latest/getting_started/index.html).

 ## First steps

 0. This guide is part of the [bwCloud tutorial](https://www.bw-cloud.org/en/bwcloud_scope/use).
 1. Clone this repo.
    `git clone https://github.com/bwCloud/ansible-template.git`